 Blue laughs.
 “There’s no such thing as Gym Advisers, are there?
 Except maybe League officials?”

 “No, not by that title at least.
 You’ll be the first, which is why you’ll be an apprentice.”
 Her eyes gleam merrily.
 “Even if you’re the foremost Gym Adviser in the world, you still have to start at the bottom.
-You’ll do some preliminary matches, of course, but with this new lens over it.
+You may still do some preliminary matches if you want, but with this new lens over it.
 And best of all…”